roberts-sandbox/test-realist/_posts/2012-01-31-managing-up.md

 When I worked at KickFire in Saratoga as the Director of Development, I reported to Bruce, the CTO, a visionary if ever I had met one.
-He wanted to write a series of novels like Asimov's Foudnation series that spanned millions of years.
+He wanted to write a series of novels like Asimov's Foundation series that spanned millions of years.
 He invented some software to help him organize the events of his fictional universe.
 It turned out that it had applications in organizing and coordinating real-world corporations' activities.